GIALaboratory/gialaboratory.github.io/report-results/example-queries/index.md

 ## Diamond Results

-The most basic results query returns grading results for diamond reports such as Diamond Dossier, Diamond Grading, Colored Diamond Grading, and Diamond Origin reports.
+This query returns grading results for diamond reports such as Diamond Dossier, Diamond Grading, Colored Diamond Grading, and Diamond Origin reports.

 ```